ruben-atx/bp-api-load-simulator/README.md

 ## Description
 This application will simulate requests made to the BigPanda Alert API (or any api).
-The volume of requests per time interval id configurable.
+The volume of requests per time interval is configurable.
 Can be used to test throttling.

 ## Installation